Suspensions of non-Brownian rods: droplet pinch-off, onset of heterogeneity and effective extensional viscosity: Threshold to the dislocation regime

 Figure \ref{fig:scaling} shows the same data as Figure \ref{fig:hs}, plotted in the dimensionless form suggested by Eq. \ref{eq:scaling}.
 The collapse of the data points together is excellent.
 The black line corresponds to a perfect match.
 As in our previous work on spherical particles,\cite{thievenaz2022} we observe that the agreement is less good when $\hs \simeq L$, because the rods are too long for the suspensions to be homogeneous.

 Eq. \ref{eq:scaling} was derived for a suspension of spheres whose typical length scale is their diameter.\cite{thievenaz2022} We find that this scaling law is valid for suspensions of rods if one takes their length $L$ as the typical length scale.
 It seems that the diameter of the rods has little or no effect on \hs.
 This is likely due to the fact that the transport of momentum by a rod in the flow is much more efficient lengthwise than crosswise.
+In the suspension, there are two mechanisms to transmit momentum, either through the viscous interstitial fluid, or through the rods.
+The latter mechanism is not dissipative and thus much more efficient.
+For spherical particles, both mechanisms are isotropic, but for rods, there is a prefered direction, lengthwise.